puppetlabs-toy-chest/puppetlabs-azure/README.md

 Azure management with azure_vm.

-You can create an Azure Virtual Manchine with the Azure ARM API with the following :
+You can create an Azure Virtual Machine with the Azure ARM API with the following:

 ~~~puppet
 azure_vm { 'sample':